Rishabh5321/dotfiles/README.md

 This configuration relies on several external inputs and modules.
 Ensure that all dependencies are available and properly configured before applying the configuration.

-## Screenshots 🖼️

-Here are some screenshots of the system in action:

 ---

 ## License